IamKholofeloPhala/CivicReport-HCI/README.md

 🏙️ CivicConnect Pro
-Billion-Dollar Infrastructure Recovery Portal Redefining Citizen-Government Interaction for Kimberley
+Billion-Dollar Infrastructure Recovery Portal Redefining Citizen-Government Interaction for Polokwane Municipality

 🚀 The Vision
-CivicConnect Pro is a high-fidelity HCI prototype built to bridge the trust gap between the Kimberley Municipality and its residents.
+CivicConnect Pro is a high-fidelity HCI prototype built to bridge the trust gap between the Polokwane Municipality and its residents.
 Moving beyond simple form-filling, this platform implements Emotional Design and Real-Time Transparency to turn frustrated citizens into empowered stakeholders.

 🛠️ Problem Statement (Based on User Research)
 Our research identified two critical failure points in existing systems: